Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

 (Image credit: Derrek Lee / Android Central)

-The Google Pixel 9, which comes in Obsidian, Porcelain, Wintergreen, or Peony, has a 6.3-inch Actua OLED display that boasts a 1,080 x 2,424 resolution at 422 ppi.
-The refresh rate is from 60-120Hz, adjustable based on the application, and the screen is covered with Corning Gorilla Glass Victus 2.
-Get up to 1,800 nits brightness in HDR and 2,700 nits peak brightness.
+The Google Pixel 9 comes in Obsidian, Porcelain, Wintergreen, or Peony and has a 6.3-inch Actua OLED display with a 1,080 x 2,424 resolution at 422 ppi.
+The refresh rate is 60-120Hz, adjustable based on the application, and the screen is covered with Corning Gorilla Glass Victus 2.
+It can achieve up to 1,800 nits brightness in HDR and 2,700 nits peak brightness.

-The glass screen is complemented by a polished back with a satin metal finish frame that is IP68 water and dust-resistant.
-In his review, Android Central's Derrek Lee says he finds the satin metal frame "surprisingly soft" with a slight curve that keeps the edges from digging in your pinky finger.
+The glass screen is complemented by a polished back with a satin metal finish frame that is IP68 water—and dust-resistant.
+In his review, Android Central's Derrek Lee says he finds the satin metal frame "surprisingly soft," with a slight curve that keeps the edges from digging into your pinky finger.
 He finds it comfortable to hold.
 The screen also has a fingerprint-resistant coating.
 The phone comes with 128GB or 256GB storage.

-Available in Obsidian, Porcelain, Hazel, or Rose Quartz, the Pixel 9 Pro is made with the same scratch-resistant Corning Gorilla Glass Victus 2 cover glass with a polished metal frame, but it has a silky matte back.
-In his initial review, Android Central's Nicholas Sutrich says he appreciates the slightly smaller size, finding it easier to hold and use one-handed.
+Google offers the Pixel 9 Pro in Obsidian, Porcelain, Hazel, or Rose Quartz and the same scratch-resistant Corning Gorilla Glass Victus 2 with a polished metal frame.
+In his initial review, Android Centrals' Nicholas Sutrich valued the slightly smaller size, which made it easier to use with one hand and hold.

-It, too, meets an IP68 rating, has a fingerprint-resistant coating, and a 6.3-inch display.
-However, the screen is much higher in resolution than a Super Actua LTPO OLED screen with a 1,280 x 2,856 pixel resolution at 495 ppi.
+The Pixel 9 Pro also has an IP68 rating, a fingerprint-resistant coating, and a 6.3-inch display.
+However, the screen is much higher in resolution than a Super Actua LTPO OLED display with a 1,280 x 2,856 pixel resolution at 495 ppi.

-You can adjust the frame rate from 1 all the way up to 120Hz with the Google Pixel 9 Pro, which can presumably lead to a smoother experience as well as improved battery life.
-Get up to an impressive 2,000 nits brightness in HDR or a whopping 3,000 nits peak brightness.
+With the Google Pixel 9 Pro, you can adjust the frame rate from 1 to 120Hz, presumably leading to a smoother experience and improved battery life.
+The device can achieve an impressive 2,000 nits brightness in HDR or a whopping 3,000 nits peak brightness.

-Both phones are identical in dimensions and weight, and both have a 4,700mAh battery that affords the same 24+ hour battery life that can be extended to up to 100 hours using the Extreme Battery Saver mode.
-Both also support fast charging, so you can get back up to more than half charge in just 30 minutes.
-This is when using the Google 45W USB-C charger, it should be noted, which is sold separately in both cases.
-The two phones are also Qi-certified, so you can use them with wireless chargers.
-With Battery Share, use either phone to charge other compatible devices, like Google Pixel Buds.
+Both phones share the exact measurements and weight and have a 4,700mAh battery that affords the same 24+ hour battery life that can be extended to 100 hours using the Extreme Battery Saver mode.
+Both also support fast charging so that you can back up to more than half the charge in 30 minutes.
+This is when using the Google 45W USB-C charger, but remember, it's sold separately in both cases.
+The two phones are Qi-certified so you can use them with wireless chargers.
+You can also use either phone to charge compatible devices, like Google Pixel Buds, with Battery Share.

-Lee says with the Pixel 9, he was easily able to get through a full day and about seven or eight hours of screen time.
-But it finds the available 27W charging "almost unbearably slow."
+Lee says with the Pixel 9, he could easily get through a full day and about seven or eight hours of screen time.
+But it sees the available 27W charging as "almost unbearably slow."
 So, you'll want to upgrade the charger.

-The Google Pixel 9 and Pixel 9 Pro both include features like fingerprint unlock, face unlock, and pattern PIN and password.
-They come equipped with stereo speakers, three microphones, noise suppression, and Spatial audio support.
-With both phones, you get seven years of OS and security updates as well as frequent Pixel Drop updates, so you can confidently hold onto either of these phones for many years to come.
+The Google Pixel 9 and Pixel 9 Pro include features like fingerprint unlock, face unlock, pattern PIN, and password.
+They also come equipped with stereo speakers, three microphones, noise suppression, and Spatial audio support.
+Google gave both phones seven years of OS and security updates and frequent Pixel Drop updates, so you won't have to worry about ending up with an outdated phone for many years.

-Bottom line: the main difference when it comes to look and feel is that the Google Pixel 9 Pro has a silky matte back versus the satin finish and a much higher resolution, brighter, and smoother screen.
+Bottom line: the main difference in look and feel is that the Google Pixel 9 Pro has a silky matte back versus the satin finish and a much higher resolution, brighter, and smoother screen.

 Google Pixel 9 vs. Pixel 9 Pro: Comparing the specs

-Before diving further into the features and functions of these phones and how they compare, let’s look side-by-side at the specs.
+Before discussing the features and functions of these phones and how they compare, let’s compare their specs side-by-side.

 Swipe to scroll horizontally